PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 * Check the `s_variance_m_s`, `eph` and `epv` data from each receiver and decide which accuracy metrics can be used.
   If both receivers output sensible `s_variance_m_s` and `eph` data, and GPS vertical position is not being used directly for navigation, then setting [SENS_GPS_MASK](../advanced_config/parameter_reference.md#SENS_GPS_MASK) to 3 is recommended.
   Where only `eph` data is available and both receivers do not output `s_variance_m_s` data, set [SENS_GPS_MASK](../advanced_config/parameter_reference.md#SENS_GPS_MASK) to 2.
-  Bit position 2 would only be set if the GPS had been selected as a primary height source with the [EKF2_HGT_MODE](../advanced_config/parameter_reference.md#EKF2_HGT_MODE) parameter and both receivers output sensible `epv` data.
+  Bit position 2 would only be set if the GPS had been selected as the reference height source with the [EKF2_HGT_REF](../advanced_config/parameter_reference.md#EKF2_HGT_REF) parameter and both receivers output sensible `epv` data.
 * The output from the blended receiver data is logged as `ekf_gps_position`, and can be checked whilst connect via the nsh terminal using the command `listener ekf_gps_position`.
 * Where receivers output at different rates, the blended output will be at the rate of slower receiver.
   Where possible receivers should be configured to output at the same rate.